ZhangZhaoning/Udacity-Data-Scientist-Program/Starbucks Capstone/README.md

 ## Usage
 - Explore the analysis and modeling through the Jupyter notebooks included in the repo.
-- The `model.ipynb` notebook can be utilized to experiment with model training, parameter tuning, and performance evaluation.
+- The notebook can be utilized to experiment with model training, parameter tuning, and performance evaluation.

 ## Contributing
 Feel free to contribute to this project!
 Fork the repository, make your changes, and submit a pull request.